 At the time of the festival, the performers were interviewed about the music.
-That interview – accompanied by musical excerpts from the Quintet’s first and second movements – has been uploaded on YouTube.
+That interview – accompanied by musical excerpts from the first and second movements of the Quintet – has been uploaded on YouTube.
 The 7-minute clip includes some very interesting observations from the musicians and is well-worth a hearing.

-Not all critics have been so admiring of the Piano Quintet; One who had dismissive things to say was Anne Midgette, who wrote this in the New York Times after hearing a performance of the music by the Colorado Quartet and pianist Melvin Chen at the Bard Music Festival in August 2001:
+Not all critics have been so admiring of the Piano Quintet; one who had dismissive things to say was Anne Midgette, who wrote this in the New York Times after hearing a performance of the music by the Colorado Quartet and pianist Melvin Chen at the Bard Music Festival in August 2001:

 “The last of today’s three concerts – seven hours of music – culminated in a piano quintet that lasted a full hour, which may have relieved many people in the audience of the need ever again to hear the music of Florent Schmitt.”